esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/viewCoursesPage_OfferingView.PNG" />

 An admin user or a student can view all course offerings for any semester selected.
+Course offerings are green if there are plenty of seats left.
+They are yellow if there are a few seats left and red if there are no seats left.

-Courses or course offerings can be filtered using the input box with the search icon.
+Courses and course offerings can be filtered using the input box with the search icon.

 ## Scripts